The math-free guide to extreme lossless compression.

 Lossless compression has a long history, and a few elements of that history still hang around.
 These were good once - a lot of them were historically revolutionary - but can't compete with more modern algorithms.
 So the first thing to do is stop using any of these.

 RAR: Replaced ZIP for many people.
 In technological terms, this is a great improvement.
-Compression ratio is higher on just about any file, plus it supports a lot more features.
+Compression ratio is higher on just about any archive format, plus it supports a lot more features.
 It's also well-known for supporting very strong encryption.
 A good format certainly, but again has a critical flaw: It's propritary, an cross-platform support is lacking.
 It's also not the absolute best around, though it's not far off.
-In terms of compression alone, it's usually inferior to 7z - but not by far, and only because 7z allows the use of some 'ridiculously slow' settings to edge ahead.
+In terms of compression alone, it's usually very slightly inferior to 7z - but not by far, and only because 7z allows the use of some 'ridiculously slow' settings to edge ahead.

 General compression software.

 7zip/7z or xz.
 All the time.
 There's little to debate on this - they win by every standard.
 The two formats are closely related, both using the same compression.
 7z is an archive format similar to ZIP in application, while xz is a pure stream compressor that can be a drop-in replacement for gzip or bzip2.

 - It's an open standard, with open-source software.
 It'll always be readable.

 - Feature support is all there.
 Spanning archives, solid compression, encryption, ridiculously huge files - it'll do it all.

 - Compression, on defaults or 'high', is on a par with RAR - but that's without the use of a very large dictionary size.
 Set that, and it beats RAR easily.